 Back to Dealing with Cold Sores articles

-There’s nothing like a cold sore for ruining your mood and knocking your confidence.
-These unsightly blisters on your lip or mouth, sometimes called fever blisters, can take a week or more to clear up on their own.
-Knowing the beginning stages of cold sores can help you minimize discomfort and speed up healing at each stage.
-Recognizing the early signs, even before the blister appears, lets you fight back with Abreva® Cream to reduce how long your cold sore lasts.
+A cold sore can ruin your mood and knock down your confidence.
+These unsightly blisters on your lip or mouth, sometimes called fever blisters , can take up to 10 days to clear up on their own.3 Recognizing the beginning stages of a cold sore, even before the blister appears, help you minimize discomfort and speed up healing at each stage.
+Abreva® Cream can reduce how long your cold sore lasts, and Abreva Rapid Pain Relief helps relieve your pain from the first use until your cold sore heals.

 TIP